COURSE SUMMARY

 • Musical Theatre Practice: Specialised training in this subject includes audition techniques, repertoire selection, and the application of music theory in performance.
 Students will prepare for professional auditions and gain insights into the nuances of musical theatre performance, from character portrayal to vocal interpretation.

-• Vocal Techniques: This subject focuses on developing vocal control, projection, and stamina, essential for sustained stage performance.
+• Vocal Techniques: This subject focuses on developing vocal control, projection, and stamina —essential skills for sustained stage performance.
 Students will develop techniques to maintain vocal health and flexibility while performing demanding musical and dramatic roles.

 • Voice Demo and Musical Theatre Showreel: Students will produce professional-grade materials to showcase their talents to industry professionals, including voice demos and musical theatre showreels.